nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.05.P20) Allowing young people to present proposals for new educational and developmental projects through the “We for the Renaissance - V4R Digital platform” directly to the government.

-- 2.05.P21) Conducting ITES program, the theme of IT English and Soft Skills for Y outh in the afternoons throughout the island, with the aim of developing technical and language literacy.
+- 2.05.P21) Conducting ITES program, the theme of IT English and Soft Skills for Youth in the afternoons throughout the island, with the aim of developing technical and language literacy.

 - 2.05.P22) Establishing Multi-Model Centers (MMC) at the local level to provide specialized programs and advisory services for youth and adults.